 In the General section, ensure that the duration is set up to reflect the exact length of each session.

-In the Availability section, scroll down to Start Time Increments and set it to match your session duration (e.g. if your session duration is 20 minutes, set your start time increments to also be 20 minutes).
+In the Availability section, scroll down to the Show time slots in increments of… setting and set it to match your session duration (e.g. if your session duration is 20 minutes, set your start time increments to also be 20 minutes).

-Since you want back-to-back sessions, ensure that the session type’s Buffer Time is toggled Off.
+Since you want back-to-back sessions, go to your session type’s Booking Rules section and ensure Buffer Time is toggled Off.

 I want to add a gap between all my time slots.